tpremoli/posterise.it/README.md

-# Polaroidizer
+# Posteriser

 ## Introduction

-Polaroidizer is a simple web app that takes advantage of Spotify APIs in order to generate Pinterest-style polaroid posters, quickly and efficiently.
+Posteriser is a simple web app that takes advantage of Spotify APIs in order to generate Pinterest-style album posters, quickly and efficiently.

 ## Prerequisites:
 In the root directory (/Spotifier) run: